Table of Contents

 Stillborns are also more frequent if both parents have the merle gene.
 That is one of the main reasons why many Kennel clubs frown upon breeding the Double Dapple puppies.

 Having a Double Dapple can mean double trouble because they will also be prone to other illnesses that are characteristic of Doxies.
-One of the most common issues is back injury because of the elongated spine.
+One of the most common issues is back problems because of the elongated spine.
 That is why you should try to prevent your Sausage Dog from jumping as much as possible and take good care of these beauties.

 Obesity is another area of concern, so don’t let your baby overeat.
 As they get older and become less active, try switching to best senior dry dog food.
 It should help with controlling their weight.